Certified-Turtle/EGL314_TeamE/README.md

 ## What you'll need:
 1. Webcam (Built-in/ external)
 2. Laptop monitor/ External monitor
-3. A bright green object.
+3. A bright green object, preferably a vibrant or neon green.